-- Tablet with a data plan: You can buy a tablet that is 3G or 4G enabled and will be able to run the driver apps and receive calls/texts all by itself
+Tablet with a data plan: You can buy a tablet that is 4G, or 5G enabled.
+It will be able to run the driver apps and receive calls/texts all by itself

 How to drive for Uber and Lyft at the same time

 It’s possible to sign into both Uber and Lyft at the same time and drive for both apps simultaneously.
-It’s helpful when business is slow, or when you want to pick and choose between better requests.
+It’s helpful when one ride volume is slow, or when you want to pick and choose between better requests.

-How to download the Uber or Lyft driver apps
+How to install the Uber or Lyft driver apps

-- Phone mount: Holding your phone while driving is one of the number one reasons for low ratings from passengers, so always use a phone mount.
-I recommend the iOttie Easy Mount.
+- Phone mount: Holding your phone while driving is one of the number one reasons for low ratings from passengers.
+Always use a phone mount.
+We recommend the iOttie Easy Mount.
 It’s cheap and works well.

 - Charging port and cables: Your phone needs to be plugged into a car charging port for the majority of your driving shifts.
 Get an Amazon Basics dual charger so you can charge your phone and another device at the same time.

-- My full list of gear that Uber and Lyft drivers should use.
+- Our full list of gear that Uber and Lyft drivers should use.

-Common phone problems while using the driver apps, and how to solve them
+Common phone problems while using Uber and Lyft, and how to solve them

 It’s always a good idea to update to the latest version of each driver app whenever an update is available.
-Another good tactic when you’re having phone issues is to fully restart the phone.
+If an issue persists, it never hurts to try fully restarting the phone.